winesapOS/winesapOS/README.md

     - Rhythombox
     - Thunderbird Mail

-Change the dock to be in a mac OS position of the bottom (instead of the left): `Settings > Appearance > Dock > Position on screen > Bottom`.
+Change the dock to be in a macOS position of the bottom (instead of the left): `Settings > Appearance > Dock > Position on screen > Bottom`.

 ### Mac Boot